-Table: Iran - Dairy Production And Consumption Outlook

-Ave growth rate 2015/16-2019/20 Drivers Milk production 3.2% The easing of international sanctions will benefit Iran's dairy sector.
+Table: Iran - Mill Table: Iran - Milk Production And Consumption Outlook Average growth forecast, 2015/16-2019/20 Drivers Production 3.2% The easing of international sanctions will benefit Iran's dairy sector.
 Interest in the sector from international players will grow, and there will be an expansion in the retail sector and improvement in supply chains.
 Regarding milk production, the lifting of sanctions will lead to a decrease in feed import prices, especially at a time when international grains prices are relatively low.
 This will help dairy production accelerate in the coming years.
 However, milk production growth in Iran will remain modest until investment in yields and farms picks up.
-Low domestic milk prices, kept artificially low by the government, will prevent a boom in output growth for now.
-Milk consumption 3.5% Improvement in domestic production, coupled with more favourable economic growth over the coming years thanks to the lifting of sanctions, will support dairy products consumption in the medium term.
+Low domestic milk prices, kept down artificially by the government, will prevent a boom in output growth for now.
+Consumption 3.5% Improvement in domestic production, coupled with more favourable economic growth over the coming years thanks to the lifting of sanctions, will support dairy products consumption in the medium term.
 International dairy firms are likely to attempt to penetrate the market and will push sales of packaged dairy goods.
 As such, Iran's dairy consumption will move towards the consumption of packaged and value-added dairy products.
 Trade Iran has the potential to become a large importer of dairy products in the coming years.
 It imported only USD300mn of dairy products in 2014, compared with the USD1.97bn imported by Saudi Arabia.

-Table: Iran - Risks To Dairy Outlook

-Period Risks Short term (two-year horizon) Downside risk to production - Iran is at risk of adverse weather conditions as crops rely almost entirely on natural irrigation.
-Long term (five-year horizon) Upside risks to production and consumption - The lifting of sanctions is likely to improve the investment and growth outlook in the country, which may boost production and consumption above our current forecasts.
+Table: Risks To Outlook Period Risks Short term Iran is at risk of adverse weather conditions as crops rely almost entirely on natural irrigation.
+Long term The lifting of sanctions is likely to improve the investment and growth outlook in the country, which may boost production and consumption above our current forecasts.